Indiana University

 • Send NTLM response only: When level 2 is implemented across a domain, clients begin using NTLMv1 and can use NTLMv2 if the servers on the network support it.
 Domain controllers will again continue to accept any of the three protocols.

 • Send NTLMv2 response only: At level 3, domain controllers still accept any of the three protocols, but client computers so able will use only NTLMv2, ignoring LM and NTLMv1 traffic.
-This is the minimum security level acceptable for mixed networks on which some clients absolutely must continue to authenticate although they cannot use NTLMv2 (for example, older operating systems, such as Windows 95/98/Me, old Unix versions, Mac OS X 10.3 and earlier).
-Communication between servers and those older clients will still be insecure, but communication between servers and current clients (e.g., Windows 2000 or XP, Mac OS X 10.4, new Unix distributions) will be secure.
+This is the minimum security level acceptable for mixed networks, where some clients that cannot use NTLMv2 (for example, older operating systems, such as Windows 95/98/Me, old Unix versions, Mac OS X 10.3 and earlier) must still be able to authenticate.
+Communication between servers and these older clients will be insecure, unlike communication with current clients (e.g., Windows 2000 or XP, Mac OS X 10.4, new Unix distributions).

 • Send NTLMv2 response only\refuse LM: At level 4, clients and domain controllers ignore any LM traffic; clients only attempt to use NTLMv2, while domain controllers will accept NTLMv1.